cheriekeller/CAExplorer/src/pages/impacts/habitats/freshwater.md

 - Decreased connectivity of 1st and 2nd order streams to main channel
 - Reduced river stage and flows in panhandle affecting freshwater mussel beds
 - Loss of herbaceous aquatic vegetation as hardwood and pine encroaches into wetlands
-- Lake bottom drying allow for burning of land bed stimulates desirable aquatic plants (potentially beneficial change)
+- Lake bottom drying allows for burning of land bed stimulates desirable aquatic plants (potentially beneficial change)

 #### Impacts of Changes in Timing of Precipitation: